Why Democratic Society?

 What I'm currently working on at Democratic Society

-Through the Open Government Network for Europe, I’m working to help connect and drive open governance initiatives to turn open government principles into practice.
+Through the Open Government Network for Europe, I’m working to connect and drive debate, learning, and innovation in open governance with an eye to improving democratic participation, transparency, and accountability in the European Union.